InspiredGoat/InspiredGoat/README.md

 ## Programmer and CS student

-Very interested in software minimalism, system's programming, and .
+Very interested in software minimalism, system's programming, and game development.

-Check out my pinned projects for my proudest public work.
+Check out my pinned projects some for cool work.
 <!--
 **InspiredGoat/InspiredGoat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.